musx-admin/musx/INSTALL.md

 # Working with musx

 The rest of this document explains how to install and work with musx sources using a python virtual environment.
-Python virtual environments are local python environments that you customize for individual projects rather than installing everthing in your computer's global python environment.
+Python virtual environments are local python environments that you customize for individual projects rather than installing everything in your computer's global python environment.

 In the explanation that follows, the name *musx_working_directory* refers to the directory on your machine that contains this document.